 At the report stage of the Finance Bill on 8 January 2019, the Government agreed to a new clause, tabled by Sir Edward Davey.
 This required the Treasury to published a review of provisions in the Bill, that deal with the time limits HMRC have to re-open past year’s tax queries, in cases involving non-deliberate offshore non-compliance, and compare them with other time limits placed on HMRC’s recovery of lost tax, including the loan charge.
 This review was published on 29 March, and is available on the Treasury’s site.

 On 4 April the House debated a motion relating to the introduction of the Loan Charge (HC Deb cc1287-1326).
 Ross Thomson made an application to the Backbench Business Committee for this debate on 26 March, along with Ruth Cadbury, Adrian Bailey and Tommy Sheppard.
+The debate was suspended due to a water leak in the Chamber, and was resumed on 11 April (HC Deb cc552-569).
 This briefing pack was prepared in advance of this debate.